|Nutrition Facts (per serving)|

-Tunisian in origin, harissa is a delicious red chili pepper condiment now accepted as part of Moroccan cuisine.
-Dried red chili peppers are ground to a paste with garlic, spices, lemon juice and olive oil.
-Some Moroccan recipes also include tomato paste or puree or roasted red peppers, but I prefer this version.
+Tunisian in origin, harissa is a delicious red chile pepper condiment now accepted as part of Moroccan cuisine.
+Dried red chile peppers are ground to a paste with garlic, spices, lemon juice, and olive oil.
+Some Moroccan recipes also include tomato paste or purée, or roasted red bell peppers, but this is a more classic version.

 You can use a small processor, blender or immersion blender to make harissa, but this quantity is easily made in a large mehraz, or mortar and pestle.

 Any single variety or mix of dried chile peppers will work, so select your peppers according to your desired heat.
 If you find your harissa is hotter than you expected, try mixing in some puréed roasted red bell peppers or tomato paste to reduce the pungency.

 Harissa is sometimes added with other ingredients during cooking, but most often it's offered on the side as a condiment.
 Serve it with tagines by placing a small spoonful on the side of the dish—you can dab your bread in the chile paste before moving on to the meat, sauce, and veggies.